farsim-hossain/hr-analytics-with-GNN-ai-agent/README.md

-# Graph Neural Network for HR Analytics
+# Automated HR Analytics using AI Agents and Graph Neural Network

 ## What is a Graph Neural Network (GNN)?